Skip to content

 child = Child(required_attr=12) # Note that we now need to explicitly pass keywords

 The keyword kw_only was only introduced in Python 3.10, and so the example above would raise an error in Python <3.10.
-However, to ensure QuAM is compatible with Python 3.9 and above, we introduced @quam_dataclass which fixes this problem:
+However, to ensure QUAM is compatible with Python 3.9 and above, we introduced @quam_dataclass which fixes this problem:

 @quam_dataclass